 Discipline means guidance.
-It means good modeling, setting clear expectations for how we would like our children to behave, not assuming that they know how, and setting clear limits about things they cannot do.
+It means being a good example, setting clear expectations for how we want our children to behave, not assuming that they know how, and setting clear limits on things they cannot do.
 And, it means that when they misbehave, we let them know that the behavior was not OK, but we do still love them, and we will tell them how to be better in the future.
 This style of discipline not only guides behavior, it also builds trust and respect between parent and child.

 Building a Strong Foundation

 All discipline is grounded in a positive relationship.
 Here’s some ways to build that foundation:

 - Have snuggle time and special time and let them know you love them.

 - Listen to them—build a “Love Map” of what’s important to them.